imaphatduc/cubecubed/docs/reference/classes/Group.md

 # Class: Group

-The dad/mom object of every pack of objects in the visualization.
+The object to group SVG cubicons together.
 A group must belong to a scene.

-Group is classified in terms of its purpose.
-Below `Group()` is a SVG group to render SVG objects.

-Please see the Quick Start page in official documentation for clearer understanding about this `Group` term.

 ## Constructors